unification-com/weatherchain-demo/README.md

 2) `make build`
 3) `make run`

+**Please note:** you'll need to bring the system down using `make down` before attempting to run it again.
+This will mean re-running the `init` and `build` scripts.

 ## Viewing Weatherchain info

+You'll need to wait a minute or so for the environment to start running, and for the Weatherchain UI to start up.

 ### Block explorer
 Weatherchain's blocks can be viewed via http://172.25.0.6:8081